Send to a friend

 Johann Jerling, director, Centre of Excellence for Nutrition, North-West University, South Africa, says it is easy to talk about PPP, but much more difficult to make it successful.

 Jerling says formulating the most pertinent questions and answering those questions around PPPs need to be part of multilateral funding programmes.
-“We, as Africans, need to take the full responsibility of the research agenda and the delivery and implementation of results,” says Jerling.
-Too often we sit back and expect our partners to do that for us.

 This article has been produced by SciDev.Net's Sub-Saharan Africa desk.